Translated by MATCHA_En

 Okkoya has many of its own original items for sale.
 Out of those items, there are three in particular that we’d like to share with you.

 1. Origami Earrings

 These are the popular Okkoya earrings.
 The earrings here are all handmade, so no two earrings are alike.
 These earrings are so popular, they apparently fly off the shelves.

-Whether it be for writing a letter, wrapping something up, or a craft, here you can get a hold of a type of Dosa washi paper that can only be found in Kochi prefecture.
-Dosa is the old name for Kochi prefecture.
+Whether it be for writing a letter, wrapping something up, or a craft, here you can get a hold of a type of Tosa washi paper that can only be found in Kochi prefecture.
+Tosa is the old name for Kochi prefecture.

 The Unusual Store that People Love

 In Okkoya, there are also a number of yukata and kimono lining the shelves.
 If you find something that catches your eye, then don’t hesitate to ask one of the store clerks.
 Here, they’ll let you try it on right there and then.